andrzejpol/project-pizzeria/README.md

 # Project-pizzeria

-Web app for restaurant.
+Web app for restaurant made with HTML, SCSS, JS, Node.js.
 You can book a table and order some pizza.

 ## Installing